Examples

 Divergence Free Motion

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/divfree2d.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/divfree2d.sh.

 1-D Rainshaft

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/rainshaft1d.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/rainshaft1d.sh.

 Several plots and animations are produced by this example.
 If you would like to compare to our reference solutions please contact us.